numfocus/gsoc/README.md

 for [Google Summer of Code 2020][GSoC].
 [NumFOCUS][] supports and promotes world-class, innovative, open source scientific software.

+[NumFOCUS][]  is committed to promoting and sustaining a professional and ethical community.
+Our [Code of Conduct](https://numfocus.org/code-of-conduct) is our effort to uphold these values and it provides a guideline and some of the tools and resources necessary to achieve this.

 [Google Summer of Code][GSoC] is an annual open source internship program sponsored by Google.
 This repository contains information specific to NumFOCUS' participation in GSoC.
 For general information about the competition, including